linode/docs/docs/security/authentication/use-public-key-authentication-with-ssh/index.md

 1. Click the **Open** button to establish a connection.
 You will be prompted to enter a login name and password for the remote server.

-1. Once you're logged in to the remote server, configure it to authenticate with your SSH key pair instead a user's password.
+1. Once you're logged in to the remote server, configure it to authenticate with your SSH key pair instead of a user's password.
 Create an `.ssh` directory in your home directory on your Linode, create a blank `authorized_keys` file inside, and set their access permissions:

         mkdir ~/.ssh && touch ~/.ssh/authorized_keys
         chmod 700 ~/.ssh && chmod 600 ~/.ssh/authorized_keys

 1. Copy the public key from your local workstation to the `authorized_keys` file on your Linode.
-When copying from the public key file exported from PuTTY.

 1. Exit PuTTY, then reconnect and **Load** your saved session.
 You'll be prompted to enter your Linode user's login name as before.
 However, this time you will be prompted for your private SSH key's passphrase rather then your Linode user's password.
 Enter the passphrase and press *Enter*.